 The type of cannon in the front of the armoury is called a 10cm K17 or Kanone M1917 (referred to as the K17 hereafter).
 10cm refers to the diameter, or calibre, of the barrel, however, the calibre is actually 10.5cm.
 The gun was developed as an improvement on the 10cm Kanone 1914 (referred to as the K14 hereafter) as the German government required a field piece that could shoot farther.
-This was done by extending the barrel length as it would increase the range and the accuracy of the gun.
-Thus, the length of the barrel was increased from 3.6m or 12 feet with the K14 to 4.7m or 15.5 feet with the K17.
+In order to increase the range and the accuracy of the gun.
+Thus, the length of the barrel was increased from 3.6m or 12 feet with the K14, to 4.7m or 15.5 feet with the K17.
 The result was a gun that could shoot 16km rather than 13km.
-This lengthening of the barrel is a significant difference between the K14 and K17.
 The government wanted to place the larger gun on the same size carriage as the smaller gun providing issues with transportation as the gun needed to be partly disassembled in order to move it.
-The K14 weighed 2800kg (6204lbs), the K17 3200kg (7040lbs) so the horses needed to tow the K17 in two pieces, however this required that the gun be disassembled, moved and then reassembled.
+The K14 weighed 2800kg (6204lbs) and the K17 3200kg (7040lbs) so the horses needed to tow the K17; in two pieces, however, this required that the gun be disassembled, moved and then reassembled.

-The K17 had a complex sighting system and the dual elevation mechanism of the K14 and was more difficult to manufacture and move around the battlefield.
+The K17 had a complex sighting system as well as the dual elevation mechanism of the K14, and was more difficult to manufacture and move around the battlefield.
 The German government had begun to look back to the Kanone 1904s due to their ease of use and manufacture.
-Krupp decided to change the sighting system of the K17, removed both the dual elevation mechanism (where the two wheels at the left of the breech are) and the variable recoil mechanism for a standard one, this saved much weight, time and complexity.
-Additionally these changes cut enough weight that the gun could be moved whole.
-The gun at the armoury was an earlier model however, and would have been moved in two pieces.
+Krupp decided to change the sighting system of the K17, removed both the dual elevation mechanism (where the two wheels at the left of the breech are) and the variable recoil mechanism for a standard one.
+This saved much weight, time and complexity, and these changes cut enough weight that the gun could be moved whole.
+The gun at the armoury was an earlier model, however, and would have been moved in two pieces.
 We know this because the wheels for the dual elevation mechanism are still there and because the cannon has the serial number 39, indicating that it was manufactured early.

-This information corresponds with the Allied final push called the Hundred Days Offensive or the "Great Battle" of which the Battle of Amiens was part.
-Amiens is to the south-west of the road between Arras and Cambrai, where the cannon was captured.
-The goal of initial Battle of Amiens was to move the salient from the city; however the Allies were able to push the Germans back, resulting in the end of the First World War.
-The large operation began August 8, 1918 and ended October 9.
+This information corresponds with the Allied final push called the Hundred Days Offensive, or the "Great Battle", of which the Battle of Amiens was part.
+Amiens is to the south-west of the road between Arras and Cambrai.
+The goal of initial Battle of Amiens was to move the salient from the city; however, the Allies were able to push the Germans back, resulting in the end of the First World War.
+The large operation began August 8, 1918, and ended October 9.
 The Battle of Cambrai, which was part of this larger operation, was fought along the road going between Arras and Cambrai September 27- October 2, 1918.
 The communities of Marquion and Raillencourt lie on the road closer to Cambrai.
-The 3rd Battalion, which was then part of the First Canadian Division, was stationed around Marquion during this battle which is where the gun was to have been captured.
+The 3rd Battalion, which was then part of the First Canadian Division, was stationed around Marquion during this battle.
 This may validate that the gun was captured by the 3rd Battalion.

 Canadian Expeditionary Force Study Group.
 "War Trophy Allocation List: Excel Document"